 Court Records are public, and are accessible by anyone.
 They include a court case file containing a docket and any of the documents filed in the court case.
 You are able to access the court records on the internet, or at the clerk’s office of the court where the case was filed.

 Every state maintains a record of people’s criminal history.
 These state databases are linked together and you can track criminal backgrounds from other states.
-You can go to courthouse and inquire, or check the website.
+You can go to courthouse and inquire in person, or you can check the website.
 It helps to know the county, and if the crime was in a completely different state, you might have to pay for a more complete search.

-When you look up a person’s crminal records you will find out if someone has been arrested, charged, or convicted for these crimes:
+When you look up a person’s criminal records you will find out if someone has been arrested, charged, or convicted for these crimes: